silverstripe/developer-docs/en/02_Developer_Guides/13_i18n/index.md

 ```

 Note that translations are cached across requests.
-The cache can be cleared through the `?flush=1` query parameter.
+The cache can be cleared through the `?flush=1` query parameter or the `--flush` CLI flag.

 ## JavaScript usage